dsoares/mod_suphp/README.md

 mod_suphp
 =========

-mod_suphp spec and patch files to build RPMs for el7.
+Spec and patch files to build mod_suphp-0.7.1 RPMs for el7.

 In order to activate mod_suphp support, `/etc/httpd/conf.d/mod_suphp.conf` has to be edited.